Affordable housing development

 Detailed guidance on the provision of affordable housing has been produced as part of the Affordable Housing Supplementary Planning Documents (SPDs).

-A rural exception site is a site outside the village framework / development boundary which would never normally get planning consent, but may be considered where it provides affordable homes for local people.
+A rural exception site is a site outside the village framework or development boundary which would never normally get planning consent, but may be considered where it provides affordable homes for local people.

 Community-led housing is a way for local people to deliver good quality and affordable homes that meet their community’s needs.